-poly, -pole, -polism, -polist, -polists, -polistic, -polistically +

-2. By extension, to demand or take all of something; such as, someone's time, attention, or affection: Little Jimmy loved swinging in the garden and didn't let his sister swing at all and therefore he monopolised the swing completely!
+2. To demand or take all of something, such as someone's time, attention, or affection: Little Jimmy loved swinging in the garden and didn't let his sister swing at all and therefore he monopolized the swing completely!

 Go to this Word A Day Revisited Index